imagine a picture of me

 Here is my CV.

-Here are slides from a talk that I gave at Johns Hopkins in December 2023.
+Here are slides from a talk that I gave at Northwestern University RTG Dynamics Seminar.

-Here is a recording of a talk I gave to an audience of physics graduate students discusing quantum ergodicity on manifolds and graphs.
+Here is a recording of a talk I gave to an audience of physics graduate students.